svavs/tera-mode/README.md

   suitable directory, e.g. `~/.spacemacs.d/tera-mode/` where `~`
   stands for your home directory.

+`tera-mode` supports GNU Emacs version 25.1 or later.

+### Spacemacs

-To add this mode in Spacemacs, simply add this code to the dotfile under the `dotspacemacs/user-config` section:
+To add this mode in Spacemacs, simply add the following code to the dotfile under the `dotspacemacs/user-config` section:

 ```el
   ;; Install custom mode for Tera template language